1kushagra2/Newbees_Elcia/README.md

 ## Pinout Diagram
 ![Pinout Diagram](https://github.com/1kushagra2/Newbees_Elcia/blob/main/hand_pinout%20diagram.jpg)
 The following circuit diagram demonstrates the setup for one finger.
-This configuration is replicated for all five fingers in the assistive device.
+This configuration is replicated for all five fingers for our assistive device as the final product.

 ## Project Status